cdrx/rancher-gitlab-deploy/README.md

   --wait-for-upgrade-to-finish / --no-wait-for-upgrade-to-finish
+                                  Wait for Rancher to finish the upgrade before this tool exits --rollback-on-error/--no-rollback-on-error
+                                  Rollback the upgrade if an error occured.
+                                  The rollback will be performed only
-                                  Wait for Rancher to finish the upgrade before this tool exits --new-image TEXT                If specified, replace the image (and :tag) with this one during the upgrade --finish-upgrade / --no-finish-upgrade
+                                  if the option --wait-for-upgrade-to-finish is passed --new-image TEXT                If specified, replace the image (and :tag) with this one during the upgrade --finish-upgrade / --no-finish-upgrade